imrancio/blog/content/posts/improving-ci-cd/index.md

 ---
 title: 'Improving CI/CD'
 date: 2022-08-09
-description: 'A comparison of several CI/CD platforms and overview of DevOps practices used to continously deliver full-stack web applications to end-users at Abyss Solutions'
+description: 'A comparison of several CI/CD platforms and overview of DevOps practices used to continuously deliver full-stack web applications to end-users at Abyss Solutions'
 tags:
   [
     'CI/CD',